mozzarellaV8/nyc-pigeons/nyc311-Pigeons.md

     ##          N/A  Pigeon Odor Pigeon Waste
     ##            1          312         3580

 Odor and Waste, eh?
 It'd be nice to make a map of these points wouldn't it?
 Maybe we can find where the highest density of pigeon shit in New York is.
-The dataset provides latitude and longitude coordinates for the location of each complaint - service request - filed.
-It also provides columns for Complaint Types and descriptions of these complaints - pretty fine by my (still learning) standards.
+The dataset provides latitude and longitude coordinates for the location of each complaint (or service request) filed.
+It also provides columns for `Complaint Types` and `Descriptor`.

 I went on to break down the complaint description variables in order to assign lat/long coordinates to each type.